isomerpages/ogp-digimc/pages/Frequently Asked Questions.md

 which has been sent to you via SMS.
 All your DigiMCs will appear in the same SMS conversation and you can refer to that SMS conversation to find a previous DigiMC.</p>
-<h3>What if I do not receive my SMS link to the digital MC after seeing the doctor?</h3>
-<p>The SMS is handled by your doctor's hospital or clinic.
-Reach out to them
-directly - they can often assist you and resend the link.
-Our team is often unable to assist in such situations, as we have no visibility over how the MC is distributed.</p>
 <h3>I have received the SMS but the URL does not work.
 Who can I contact for help?</h3>
 <p>Please contact us with <a href="https://form.gov.sg/66d817ca2c2279a412c57e86" rel="noopener nofollow" target="_blank">this form</a>,
 and we will follow up on your request promptly.
 While waiting for our response,